 - It should be at a low point on the vessel's hull, to minimize the chance of air intake during heeling or rough conditions. - The thru-hull should be a minimum of 1/2" I.D., and possibly larger if it is a shared inlet.
-(Note: If there is the possibility that in the future you will want to upgrade to a higher capacity unit or perhaps a second PowerSurvivor 40E to implement redundant systems you should consider substituting 1/2" I.D. hoses and hose fittings during your initial installation). - An easy-to-reach seacock should be installed on the thru-hull immediately inside the hull. - A coarse seawater strainer is strongly recommended.
+(Note: If there is the possibility that in the future you will want to upgrade by adding a second PowerSurvivor 80E to implement redundant systems-you should consider substituting 5/8" I.D. hoses and hose fittings during your initial installation). - An easy-to-reach seacock should be installed on the thru-hull immediately inside the hull. - A coarse seawater strainer is strongly recommended.
 It should be easy to reach and clean.

 The easiest and most commonly used approach is to tee into an existing seawater intake system.
-Because the flow rate and volume of seawater intake for the PowerSurvivor 40E are both extremely low, the pump can be adequately supplied by most pre-existing intakes - even inlets that operate at modest negative pressures, such as the cooling water inlet for an engine or generator.
+Because the flow rate and volume of seawater intake for the PowerSurvivor 80E are both extremely low, the pump can be adequately supplied by most pre-existing intakes-even inlets that operate at modest negative pressures, such as the cooling water inlet for an engine or generator.